varemenos/codemagic/README.md

 ## About

-[codeMagic](http://codemagic.gr) is an online IDE for on-the-go HTML, CSS, Javascript web tests.
+[codeMagic](http://codemagic.gr) is an online playground IDE for on-the-go HTML, CSS, Javascript.
 It includes a built-in console and various other features!

 ### Features